 Or you can choose an easier, scalable, and more secure option.

-Introducing Amazon OpenSearch Service (successor to Amazon Elasticsearch Service)
+Introducing Amazon OpenSearch Service

 Amazon OpenSearch Service offers the latest versions of OpenSearch, support for 19 versions of Elasticsearch (1.5 to 7.10 versions), and visualization capabilities powered by OpenSearch Dashboards and Kibana (1.5 to 7.10 versions).
 The service integrates with Logstash as well as other AWS services such as Amazon Kinesis Data Firehose, Amazon CloudWatch Logs, and AWS IoT to give you the flexibility to select the data ingestion tool that meets your use case requirements.